 This wood fireplace may be connected to either a factory-built metal or a masonry chimney.
-Whether metal or masonry, the chimney must have a number of characteristics to be suitable.
 To be suitable, a factory-built metal chimney must comply with UL 103HT (U.S.A.), ULC S629 (Canada) and ULC S-604 (Canada).
 Factory-built chimneys are tested as a system with all the necessary components for installation.
-The instructions provided with the chimney by its manufacturer are the only reliable source of installation guidelines.
 To be safe and effective, the chimney must be installed exactly in accordance with the manufacturer's instructions.
 Use only components intended for the brand and model of chimney you are using.
 Never substitute parts from other chimney brands or build your own components.